 Spiral Model in Software Engineering: What is it?

-The spiral model is one of the most important models in SDLC, possessing similar qualities as that of the incremental model which mainly focuses on risk analysis.
-Furthermore, it offers an incremental release of products, the released product is refined via each spiral phase, and it provides the opportunity for the developer to create prototypes at each level.
+The spiral model is one of the most important models in SDLC, possessing similar qualities to the incremental model, which mainly focuses on risk analysis.
+Furthermore, it offers an incremental release of products; the released product is refined via each spiral phase, and it provides the opportunity for the developer to create prototypes at each level.
 The main purpose of the creation of this model is to manage unknown risks once the project has started.

 What is Spiral Model?

-In SDLC, Spiral Model refers to the type of software development model where risk analysis handling is supported, and new changes are made accordingly in each newly released phase that is risk-free.
+In SDLC, the Spiral Model refers to a type of software development model where risk analysis and handling is supported, and new changes are made accordingly in each newly released phase that is risk-free.

 • The spiral approach binds the advantages of the waterfall and iterative methods, combining their strengths while also addressing any functional gaps present.